skarinat/lunchAgent/README.md

 ## Step 1: Connect to Wi-Fi

-Connect to the workshop guest Wi-Fi (or your personal hotspot) before proceeding.
+Connect to the firm's personal Wi-Fi (or your personal hotspot) before proceeding.

 ---